Canop/clap-help/README.md

     #[arg(short, long, default_value = "9")]
     height: u16,

-    /// Width, from there, to there
+    /// Width, from there, to there, eg `4` or `5`
     #[arg(short, long, default_value = "3")]
     width: u16,

-    /// Whether birds should be killed
+    /// Kill all birds to improve computation
     #[arg(short, long)]
     kill_birds: bool,